dmlls/yang/README.md

 <p align="center"><sub>-</sub></p>
 <br>

-<sub>Yang! logo is a modification of the original DuckDuckGo logo.
+<sub>Yang logo is a modification of the original DuckDuckGo logo.
 Its use is
 solely transformative, i.e., intended with a further purpose or different character, and does not substitute under any circumstance for the original use of the work.</sub>